ant-design-blazor/ant-design-blazor/DOCUMENTATION.md

 ### Override Translations

 There may be cases when an automatic translation is insufficient or invalid.
 In these cases, there is the ability to specify the translation for <summary> tags by using a custom attribute on the tag.
 This is currently only supported for summary tags.
+If a translation is unable to be determined for any reason then the English will be used.

 The example below demonstrates the usage: